aseligso/ids2017_analysis_presentation/README.md

 # IDS2017 Dataset Analysis and Model Evaluation Tool

 ## Overview
 This project provides a comprehensive tool for analyzing the IDS2017 dataset and evaluating machine learning models for network intrusion detection.
-It combines the power of the IDS2017 dataset with advanced data analysis and visualization techniques to enhance network security analysis.
+It combines the power of the IDS2017 dataset with data analysis and visualization techniques to enhance network security analysis.

 ## IDS2017 Dataset and the Problem of Cyber Security Analysis
 The IDS2017 dataset, provided by the Canadian Institute for Cybersecurity (CIC), is an industry standard benchmark and resource for developing and evaluating network intrusion detection systems (IDS).
 Key features include: